digi-ron/AU-Falcon-SPUD-Project/Body/ExteriorDoorHandles/ExteriorDoorHandles.md

     > Photo of screw locations

-1. gently peel back the sound deadening behind where the exterior door handle is, and:
+1. Gently peel back the sound deadening behind where the exterior door handle is, and:
     - Unclip the steel rod connecting the handle to the door lock actuator from the *handle* end (the actuator itself does **NOT** need to be removed)
     - (If removing driver door handle) Unclip the steel rod connecting the key hole to the actuator from the *actuator* end